Foundation / Corporation

-Parent/Teacher Organizations in the districts listed above are not eligible to apply for a Champions Grant independent of the school.
-PTO’s may work with the school to apply for funding, but the application must be submitted by the school and must follow all district guidelines and requirements.
-PTO projects not submitted by the school will not be considered.
+Parent organizations, Pre Schools, Private Schools, Parochial Schools and Nonprofit organizations are not eligible to apply.
+PTOs may assist the school to apply for funding, but the project must be managed by the school and must follow all district guidelines and requirements.
+Applications must be completed and submitted by school staff.
+No exceptions.

-Please note: The grant money cannot be used to pay for salaries, stipends, artists in residence, memorials, consultant fees, field trips, travel expenses, scholarships, or third party funding (example: paying an outside group to facilitate a program).
+Please note: The grant money cannot be used to pay for salaries, stipends, artists in residence, memorials, consultant fees, field trips, travel expenses, vehicles, scholarships, modular/mobile classrooms, capital/construction projects (new construction, expansion, renovation, or replacement of an existing facility) or third party funding (ex: paying an outside group to facilitate a program or activity).

 View a brief tutorial on how to register/create an account: https://youtu.be/SkimQVzX_S8

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Questions?
 Please contact Jenny at firstname.lastname@example.org or (704) 586-2996.

 USA: California: El Cajon and San Diego; North Carolina: Mecklenburg and Cabarrus Counties; Oklahoma: Muskogee and Tulsa